grok.org.uk:/#

 Introduction

-This document outlines how to build a version of GCC for the Sparc and x86 architectures that produces 32-bit executables with the Stack-Smashing Protector (SSP), otherwise known as ProPolice.
+This document outlines how to build a version of GCC for the SPARC and x86 architectures that produces 32-bit executables with IBM’s Stack-Smashing Protector (SSP), otherwise known as ProPolice.

 This technology has been implemented in a number of open-source operating systems, such as OpenBSD, but requires modification to work in a Solaris environment.